 Gervais, C., Languille, M.-A., Reguer, S., Gillet, M., Vicenzi, E.P., Chagnot, S., Baudelet, F., Bertrand, L. (2013) “Live” Prussian blue fading by time-resolved X-ray absorption spectroscopy.
 Applied Physics A 110: DOI 10.1007/s00339-013-7581-y

 Mecklenburg, M.F., Tumosa, C.S., and Vicenzi, E.P.
 (2013) The Influence of Pigments and Ion Migration on the Durability of Drying Oil and Alkyd Paints. pp. 59-67.
 In New Insights into the Cleaning of Paintings.
 Proceedings from the Cleaning 2010 International Conference, Universidad de Valencia and Musuem Conservation Institute.
 Eds.
 Marion Mecklenburg, A.Elena Charola and Robert J. Koestler.
 Smithsonian Contributions to Museum Conservation No. 3.
 Smithsonian Institution Scholarly Press, Washington, DC.
 2013

-Ed Vicenzi and REU intern Allison Rabent (RIT) conducting analytical SEM studies during the summer of 2012.
+Ed Vicenzi and REU intern Allison Rabent (RIT) conducting analytical SEM studies.